KBZO (AM): History

-A station at 1460 was activated by a couple of ex-KSEL sales reps in 1953.
+A station on 1460 was activated by a couple of ex-KSEL sales reps in 1953.
 Their 500-watt daytimer had studios and tower at 52nd and Magnolia in southeast Lubbock. the assigned call letters were KVSP.

-In 1954, the station was sold to the McAlister and Maples interests (variously KICA CLovis, NM KGMC Englewood COlorado, KPOS Post, and KBYG Big SPring at various times).
+In 1954, the station was sold to the McAlister and Maples interests (variously KICA Clovis, New Mexico; KGMC Englewood, Colorado; KPOS Post; and KBYG Big Spring at various times).
 Studios were moved into a penthouse suite of the recently completed Great Plains Life Insurance Building, a 20-floor-tall building at 12th and Avenue L (then as now the tallest building in Lubbock).
 The call letters were changed to KLLL for "Lubbock's Liveliest Listening".
 In short order, the new owners raised power to 1,000 watts, still as a daytime-only station.

 KLLL (AM) was sold to the Corbin family in 1958.
 They purchased local FM station KBFM a decade later, and eventually changed calls from KBFM to KLLL-FM.
 The studio building was damaged in 1970 during the great Lubbock tornado and KLLL spent several days off air.
 They used the former KSEL studios on east Broadway (vacated in 1968 when KSEL moved to their new KSEL-TV sister station plant in South Lubbock).
 KLLL-FM returned to the air using the KSEL-TV tower.
 New KLLL studios were built at 1314 50th Street and were placed into use in 1976.